 Gateway Foundation is here to help, and our evidence-based treatments and programs can assist you in getting your life back on track.

 Cocaine addiction affects everyone differently, and treatment options vary based on individual circumstances.
 Learn more about cocaine addiction below.

-Cocaine is one of the most commonly abused drugs in the United States.
-It’s derived from the leaves of the coca, a plant most commonly found in South America.
+Cocaine is one of the most commonly used drugs in the United States.
+It’s derived from coca leaves, a plant most commonly found in South America.

 There are two main types of cocaine: